DaveSkender/Stock.Indicators/indicators/Vwap/README.md

 IEnumerable<VwapResult>
 ```

-The first period or the `startDate` if specified, will have a `Vwap = Close` value since it is the initial starting point.  `Vwap` values before `startDate`, if specified, will be `null`.
+The first period or the `startDate` will have a `Vwap = Close` value since it is the initial starting point.  `Vwap` values before `startDate`, if specified, will be `null`.
 We always return the same number of elements as there are in the historical quotes.

 ### VwapResult